 The Zahid 'Ali Fellowship, in the amount of £5000, is awarded once every five years to an internationally renowned scholar working in the field of Classical Arabic Literature who intends to use the award to carry-out research on a topic of relevance to Ismaili Studies.

-Deadline for applications: 1 September 2019
+Deadline for applications: TBA

 The Apocalyptic Origins of Shiʼite Esotericism